 Lazy Eye Original Recipe

-Make two or three shots of espresso that are regular caffeinated and pour these into a coffee mug.
+- Make two or three shots of espresso that are regular caffeinated and pour these into a coffee mug.
 Brew a cup of decaf coffee with instant coffee or from decaf beans.
 This coffee is topped off to the top of your mug.
-Leave some room for cream or sugar.
+Leave some room for cream or sugar if desired.

 Decaf Lazy Eye